Vusal Huseynov: Early life and education

 Vusal Huseynov was born on 12 January 1980 in Baku.
 In 1997 September, Vusal Huseynov entered Azerbaijan State University of Economics (UNEC), the Bachelor of Arts in Economics program.
 He obtained a bachelor's degree in June 2001.
-From September 2001 to June 2002, Vusal Huseynov participated in extensive post graduate course on environmental policy focusing on environmental economics in Slovakia, Bratislava at Academia Istropolitana Nova.
-Two years after, he began his master's degree in Azerbaijan Economic Relations in September 2003, and in June 2005 he got his master's degree in International Economic Relations.
+From September 2001 to June 2002, Vusal Huseynov participated in an extensive post graduate course on environmental policy focusing on environmental economics in Slovakia, Bratislava at Academia Istropolitana Nova.
+Two years after, he began his master's degree in Azerbaijan Economic Relations in September 2003, and in June 2005, he got his master's degree in International Economic Relations.